-In water the relative amount of each of type of oxygen isotope varies with the temperature.
-Rain and ice contain water high in oxygen-16 so when there is lots of ice the ocean water is left with a lot of oxygen-18.
-Shells and sediments carry the isotopic signature of the water in which they were formed.
+In water, the relative amount of each of type of oxygen isotope varies with the temperature.
+Rain and ice contain water high in 16O so when there is lots of ice the ocean water is left with a lot of 18O.

 Greenhouse Earth evidence

 Naturally induced global warming has occurred in the past.
-The Earth has a natural mechanism for dealing with this problem, but one that mankind cannot rely on to solve the current crisis.
+The Earth has a natural mechanism for dealing with this problem, but it is one that humankind cannot rely on to solve the current crisis.

-Towards the end of the Late Cretaceous Period (100 to 66 million years ago) the Earth experienced extreme levels of marine volcanic activity.
+Towards the end of the Cretaceous Period (100 to 66 million years ago), the Earth experienced extreme levels of marine volcanic activity.
 Huge amounts of lava erupted at the fractured boundaries of the tectonic plates running beneath the Pacific and Atlantic oceans.
-Elsewhere, unusually large accumulations of molten basalt had erupted through these plates, forming large areas of thickened oceanic crust known as ocean plateaus.
-Volcanic gases released by these eruptions were rich in carbon dioxide and sulphur dioxide, and although some carbon dioxide was absorbed by the oceans, much found its way into the atmosphere.
+Elsewhere, unusually large accumulations of molten basalt had erupted through these plates, forming large areas of thickened oceanic crust known as ocean plateaux.
+Volcanic gases released by these eruptions were rich in carbon dioxide (CO2) and sulphur dioxide (SO2) and, although some CO2 was absorbed by the oceans, much found its way into the atmosphere.

-Analysis of fossil soil horizons and fossil plant remains suggests that Late Cretaceous atmospheric carbon dioxide levels peaked at between four and 18 times current levels.
-Sulphur dioxide dissolves in water forming a strong acid, and this may have corroded oceanic deposits of limestone, releasing more carbon dioxide.
+Analysis of fossil soil horizons and fossil plant remains suggests that late Cretaceous atmospheric CO2 levels peaked at between four and eighteen times current levels.

 One of the warmest periods in the Earth’s history was the Cretaceous, from 145 to 66 million years ago.
 The Earth was then several degrees warmer than today and is described as having a ‘greenhouse’ climate.
 Britain enjoyed warm, tropical conditions at this time.
 The poles were warm and at times there may have been no ice on them at all.
 There is even evidence of temperate forests growing in the Arctic and Antarctic.
 As ‘greenhouse’ temperatures were reached, the world’s ice melted, which caused significant sea level rise.

-During the Late Cretaceous, the high levels of atmospheric carbon dioxide heated up the Earth in the same way as they do today.
-Even high latitudes were affected, with land areas becoming covered by lush sub-polar forests.
+During the late Cretaceous, the high levels of atmospheric CO2 heated up the Earth in the same way as they are doing today.
+Even high latitudes were affected, with land areas becoming covered by lush, subpolar forests.
 Ice was largely absent from our planet.
 At this time, thick deposits of chalk were accumulating in warm seas across southern England.
-This rock, which now forms the famous white cliffs of the Sussex and Kent coast, contains microscopic fossils that preserve a chemical signal of the sea temperature in the Late Cretaceous.
+This rock, which now forms the famous white cliffs of the Sussex and Kent coast, contains microscopic fossils that preserve a chemical signal of the sea temperature in the late Cretaceous.

-Oxygen-starvation of the oceans on a global scale seems an improbable event, but in 2007, an area of the Pacific Ocean off the north-west coast of the United States experienced just such a fate.
+Oxygen starvation of the oceans on a global scale seems an improbable event, but in 2007, an area of the Pacific Ocean off the north-west coast of the USA experienced just such a fate.
 In this case, the decomposing remains of an unusually rich bloom of plankton consumed the oxygen in the water.
 Fish, crabs and marine worms all perished in a brief period of anoxia.

 Whilst the cause of oceanic anoxic events might still be unresolved, there is growing evidence that they represent Earth’s natural response to ending extreme greenhouse climates.
-Study of the chalk cliffs of southern England, shows a progressive warming trend, evidenced in microscopic fossils.
+Study of the chalk cliffs of southern England shows a progressive warming trend, evidenced in microscopic fossils.
 The deposition of black shales in the deep oceans also show a long term cooling trend afterwards.
-This suggests falling atmospheric carbon dioxide levels.
+This suggests falling atmospheric CO2 levels.

 The locking away of organic matter in black shales prevented it from being recycled to the oceans to sustain new life.
-As the dissolved carbon dioxide in the oceans became used up, more was absorbed from the atmosphere.
-Since fresh volcanic supplies of carbon dioxide had now dwindled, the effect was long-term cooling down of our planet for the remainder of the Cretaceous.
+As the dissolved CO2 in the oceans became used up, more was absorbed from the atmosphere.
+Since fresh volcanic supplies of CO2 had now dwindled, the effect was long-term cooling down of our planet for the remainder of the Cretaceous.